bbauska/Coursera-Bootstrap/readme.md

 And you will notice that in the footer we have these three links here.
 And this may be a good point to replace the links with the links to the corresponding pages.
-I\'ll say, index.html, aboutus.html, and, contactus.html.
+I&apos;ll say, index.html, aboutus.html, and, contactus.html.
 And save the
 changes.
 Similarly, go to index.html, and then in index.html also, the contact us link has not been set up.

-Let\'s update that to contactus.html.
+Let&apos;s update that to contactus.html.

 Then similarly, update the links in the footer.

 Also go to aboutus.html and then fix up the links even there.

-In the aboutus.html also, in the header I\'m going to fix up the link.
+In the aboutus.html also, in the header I&apos;m going to fix up the link.

 And also in the footer of aboutus.html.

-When you go to your website, you\'ll be able to navigate back to your home page, to your 'about' page.
+When you go to your website, you&apos;ll be able to navigate back to your home page, to your 'about' page.

 And from the about page, you can even go back to the contacts page.